pingcap/docs-cn/dynamic-config.md

 1 row in set (0.00 sec)
 ```

-The following TiDB configuration items can be modified online:
+The following TiDB configuration items can be modified dynamically:

 | Configuration item | SQL variable | Description |
 | :--- | :--- |